luiscassih/ssr-react-base/README.md

        │     └──────────────┘         browser, hydrates the server rendered react with your │                              browser react 」
        │     ┌─────────────────┐
-       ├───▶ │  controller.ts  │ ─── 「 This is server side, here is where you check for your ,
+       ├───▶ │  controller.ts  │ ─── 「 This is server side, here is where you perform api calls,
-       │     └─────────────────┘      users calls React's app database and other server stuff,
+       │     └─────────────────┘      users login, database, secrets, other server stuff, and │                              finally build the props to pass to the React component.
-       │                              and finally, build the props to pass to the React │                              component.
-Don't forget to use res.render(Component, │                              clientId , props) to generate the output html for │                              the client to load your React's app 」 │     ┌───────────────┐
+       │                              Don't forget to use res.render(Component, clientId, │                              props) to generate the output html for the client │                              to load your React's app 」 │     ┌───────────────┐
        ├───▶ │  styles.scss  │ ───── 「 I recommend to scope your component here, make a class
        │     └───────────────┘        with your component's name, and add this file to the